Speech and Language Therapy (Including Year Abroad)

 C4: Identify and discuss the management of clinical risk in a range of speech and language therapy practice settings

-C5: Demonstrate originality and creativity in applying knowledge, understanding and approaches in speech and language therapy practice, education and management
+C5: Apply knowledge, understanding and approaches in speech and language therapy practice, education and management.

 C6: Practice in a range of contexts, including those within which there is uncertainty or unpredictability.

-C7: Demonstrate cultural and linguistic competence in an alternative geographical environment and reflect upon its contribution to effective professional practice.
+C7: (Year Abroad only) Demonstrate cultural and linguistic competence in a country outside the United Kingdom and reflect upon the importance of this competence to effective professional practice.

 Learning methods